 Tips and Expert Advice

-When cleaning with cream of tartar, always test it on a small, inconspicuous area first to ensure that it doesn't damage the surface.
+When cleaning with cream of tartar, always test it on a small, inconspicuous area first to confirm that it doesn't damage the surface.
 Mix it with water to create a paste, apply it to the stain or tarnish, and gently rub with a soft cloth.
 Rinse thoroughly with water and dry with a clean towel.
 Avoid using cream of tartar on delicate or sensitive surfaces, such as marble or painted wood.

 FAQ